-- If a facility reports that they will hold minors in SECURE detention on the Annual Survey of Law Enforcement Facilities, they will initially be classified as LU, or SECURE Lock Up. - If a facility reports that they will not hold minors in secure detention on the Annual Survey of Law Enforcement Facilities, they will initially be classified as NS-LU, or NONSECURE Lock Up. - 1.
-This information will initially be recorded on the Compliance Monitoring Database by the Compliance Monitoring Analyst. - 2.
-This information must be verified by the Compliance Monitor when conducting onsite inspection or verification and shall be recorded on the JJDPA Compliance Monitoring Inspection/Verification Report. - 3.
-The Compliance Monitor must notify the Compliance Monitoring Analyst if a facility's BSCC Type or Fed Class has changed. - 4.
-The Compliance Monitoring Analyst will update the Compliance Monitoring Database to reflect current classification.
+- □ If a facility reports that they will hold minors in SECURE detention on the Annual Survey of Law Enforcement Facilities, they will initially be classified as LU, or SECURE Lock Up. - If a facility reports that they will not hold minors in secure detention on the Annual Survey of Law Enforcement Facilities, they will initially be classified as NS-LU, or NONSECURE Lock Up. - □ Currently, all facilities in the BSCC universe are classified as 'public'.
+Verification of the public vs. private classification occurs annually.